 - In the case of knees, while it does encourage circulation and knee health, it also minimizes impacts on the joints, unlike jumping or going downhill.
-However, if your knees can’t withstand impacts, that is a positive.
+However, if your knees can’t withstand impacts, that is positive

-- The price of the Concept2 Model D may be a high for some people, although it does have a 5 month payment plan.
+- The price of the Concept2 Model D may be high for some people, although it does have a five-month payment plan

-So if you can create a space in your schedule right at home, it is not only more time efficient, but in the long run, is a lot less expensive than a gym membership.
+So if you can create a space in your schedule right at home, it is not only more time-efficient but in the long run, it is a lot less expensive than a gym membership.

 Frequently Asked Questions